A working farm in central Utah, doing the slow things on purpose.

 How we farm differently.

-Lambs, working dogs, the deaf horse, the vet, and the rest of the cast.
+Lambs, working dogs, the deaf horse, and the rest.

 First triplets of the season